uhyunjung/uhyunjung.github.io/_posts/2025-01-17-[AWS] AWS Solutions Architect Associate(SAA-C03) 자격증.md

 ## Module 11 (Caching)
 ■ **CloudFront** : CDN
+  - ex) A global company hosts its web application on Amazon EC2 instances behind an Application Load Balancer (ALB).
+The web application has static data and dynamic data.
+The company stores its static data in an Amazon S3 bucket.
+The company wants to improve performance and reduce latency for the static data and dynamic data.
+The company is using its own domain name registered with Amazon Route 53.
+What should a solutions architect do to meet these requirements? -> **Create an Amazon CloudFront distribution that has the S3 bucket and the ALB as origins.
+Configure Route 53 to route traffic to the CloudFront distribution.**
+  - AWS Global Accelerator vs CloudFront
+    • They both use the AWS global network and its edge locations around the world
+    • Both services integrate with AWS Shield for DDoS protection.
+  - CloudFront
+    • Improves performance for both cacheable content (such as images and videos)
+    • Dynamic content (such as API acceleration and dynamic site delivery)
+    • Content is served at the edge
+  - Global Accelerator
+    • Improves performance for a wide range of applications over TCP or UDP
+    • Proxying packets at the edge to applications running in one or more AWS Regions.
+    • Good fit for non-HTTP use cases, such as gaming (UDP), IoT (MQTT), or Voice over IP
+    • Good for HTTP use cases that require static IP addresses
+    • Good for HTTP use cases that required deterministic, fast
   - Enables companies to deploy an application close to end users
+  - ex) A solutions architect is designing a solution where users will be directed to a backup static error page if the primary website is unavailable.
+The primary website's DNS records are hosted in Amazon Route 53 where their domain is pointing to an Application Load Balancer (ALB).
+Which configuration should the solutions architect use to meet the company's needs while minimizing changes and infrastructure overhead? -> **Set up a Route 53 active-passive failover configuration.
+Direct traffic to a static error page hosted within an Amazon S3 bucket when Route 53 health checks determine that the ALB endpoint is unhealthy.** (Set up a Route 53 active-passive failover configuration.
+Direct traffic to a static error page hosted within an Amazon S3 bucket when Route 53 health checks determine that the ALB endpoint is unhealthy.
+The Solutions Architect can have both the primary website and the backup static error page in a single S3 bucket.
+All the Solutions Architect needs to do is set up a Route 53 active-passive failover configuration which will direct the traffic to the static error page when Route 53 health check detects that the ALB endpoint is unhealthy.
+This configuration meets the company's needs while minimizing changes and infrastructure overhead.)
+  - ex) A company serves content to its subscribers across the world using an application running on AWS.
+The application has several Amazon EC2 instances in a private subnet behind an Application Load Balancer (ALB).
+Due to a recent change in copyright restrictions, the chief information officer (CIO) wants **to block access for certain countries.** Which action will meet these requirements? -> **Use Amazon CloudFront to serve the application and deny access to blocked countries.**
+  - ex) Organizers for a global event want to put daily reports online as static HTML pages.
+The pages are expected to generate millions of views from users around the world.
+The files are stored in an Amazon S3 bucket.
+A solutions architect has been asked to design an efficient and effective solution.
+Which action should the solutions architect take to accomplish this? -> **Use Amazon CloudFront with the S3 bucket as its origin.** (Static content on S3 and hence Cloudfront is the best way.)
   - Expire contents
     - TTL
     - Change object name